Tophness/Poobi/README.md

 Why in the fuck would I want to open it?
 Even if I did, streaming video sites will often hit you with 10 popups in a row, and you just have to say no 10 times to fullscreen the video.

-It was closed source, so I made my own.
+It was closed source, so I made my own..
 Eventually I found out there was a lot of things to improve.

 Most of these browser's native video players don't work half the time.
 I did it properly.